UT-DA-BootCamp-Projects-2023/leaflet-challenge/README.md

 * Each point with a tooltip with magnitude, the location and depth

 **--Content in this repository--**
-* index.html - actual deployed HMTL file hosted
+* index.html - actual deployed HMTL file hosted at https://ut-da-bootcamp-projects-2023.github.io/leaflet-challenge/
 * Static folder - contains JS and CSS solved files used for this leaflet - part1 activity
 * Leaflet-Part-1 and Leaflet-Part-2 are starter kit uploaded. please ignore.